 Creating mobile-friendly emails: Research shows that mobile accounts for nearly half of all email opens.
 With this in mind, it’s critical that your email campaigns are designed for the mobile screen.
 That means short subject lines, concise text and a clear and prominent CTA.

 Experimenting with in-app ads: Don’t limit your ads to websites and search engines.
-Advertising within relevant mobile apps is also a valuable practice that can expand your reach even further.
+Advertising within relevant mobile apps (as well as ASO marketing) is also a valuable practice that can expand your reach even further.

 12. Conversion rate optimization (CRO)